ARTICLE UPDATED ON FEBRUARY 2, 2023

 Three Benefits of Heat-Treated Pallets

-There are many ways to complete heat treatment for wood pallets and other wood packing materials, but each method typically involves three basic stages.
-First, the wood is thoroughly debarked.
+There are many ways to complete heat treatment for wood pallets, but each method typically involves three stages.
+First, the wood must be thoroughly debarked.
 Then, it is placed in an enclosed space and heated to a temperature of at least 132.8 degrees Fahrenheit for a minimum of 30 minutes.
-Once this is complete, the wood is marked with a special stamp that shows the treatment was completed in compliance with internationally required standards.
+Once this is complete, the wood is marked with a stamp that shows the treatment was completed in compliance with internationally required standards.
 Pallets treated with this method are superior to standard wood pallets for several reasons:

 Plastic Pallets As an Alternative to Heat-Treated Platforms

-Heat-treated pallets present higher costs and sourcing difficulties which may not be worth the trouble unless your company does extensive international shipping.
-Plastic pallets, however, are a viable alternative to heat-treated platforms that also offer additional benefits that make their cost easy to justify.
+Heat-treated pallets present higher costs and sourcing difficulties when compared to plastic pallets.
+The latter are a sustainable alternative to their heat-treated wood counterparts, and their benefits make their cost easy to justify.
 Plastic pallets provide:

-ISPM-15 does not apply to plastic pallets, as they have a very low risk of infestation.
-The nonporous surface of plastic doesn’t collect moisture, so plastic pallets are not an attractive breeding ground for pests and insects—especially those that eat and live in wood, such as termites.
-Since penalties for ISMP-15 violations are high and even the most careful companies can face penalties through a simple mistake or damage to the required ISMP stamp, the best way to avoid violations for failing to meet ISPM-15 wood pallet requirements is to circumvent them entirely by using plastic pallets.
+1. Exemption from ISPM-15: Since they have a very low risk of infestation, plastic pallets are exempt from ISPM-15.
+Plastic is a non-porous material, so it does not attract insects or mold.
+The penalties for ISMP-15 violations are high and even the most careful companies can face them through a simple mistake or damage to the required ISMP stamp.
+The best way to avoid violations for failing to meet ISPM-15 wood pallet requirements is to use plastic pallets.

-All the benefits of heat-treated pallets—along with many additional benefits—can be found in plastic pallets.
-These export-ready pallets help to reduce your company’s total cost of business (TCOB) without the need for additional treatment or specialized stamps.
-Plastic pallets are even more cost-effective when rented from a pallet pooling service.
-Plastic pallet pooling eliminates the large upfront cost of purchasing a fleet, lowers costs associated with platform maintenance, and removes the hassle of sourcing heat-treated pallets in quantity.
-Plastic pallets make it easy for both global and domestic companies to streamline shipping and reduce transportation expenses.
+All the benefits of heat-treated pallets can be found in plastic pallets, along with added perks.
+Reusable plastic pallets can reduce the total cost of business (TCOB) for supply chain stakeholders without the need for additional treatment or specialized stamps.
+Plastic pallets are even more cost-effective when rented from a pallet pooling service, such as iGPS.
+Plastic pallet pooling eliminates the large upfront cost of purchasing a fleet, lowers costs associated with platform maintenance, and removes the hassle of sourcing large quantities of heat-treated pallets.
+Plastic pallet pooling makes it simple for both global and domestic companies to streamline shipping and reduce transportation costs.

 Image 2: Wikimedia Commons, self-made by the uploader – Own work, CC BY-SA 2.5 ca